Support us 😍

 Employees and factory workers that have been exploited in some form or shape by their employers are using protest art to vocalise their struggles.

-Through negative advertising techniques, the advertiser highlights the disadvantages of competitor products rather than the advantages of their own.
+Through negative advertising techniques, the advertiser highlights the disadvantages or creating rumours of its main competitor rather than the advantages of their own brand.

 The solution: To create ethical ads and promotions, train your teams to focus on finding valid solutions for their prospects, even if it means not making a sale or even if it means recommending a competing product.
 There’s little worse than destroying your brand’s reputation by pushing a product that doesn’t fit the end user’s needs or desires.